 plugins The cool part about oh-my-zsh is the easy plugin management.

-the installing process Since Clion is available from the AUR you can simply install it with your favourite AUR package manager.\
+Installing Clion Since Clion is available from the AUR you can simply install it with your favourite AUR package manager.

 I switched from pacaur to yay but made an alias so I can still use the pacaur command (don’t ask me why).
 In my case I would write pacaur -S clion in the terminal, which downloads the package and runs the makepkg script.